AUBURN'S PUBLIC SAFETY BUILDING PROJECT

 Building on a legacy of excellence, service + safety.

-On September 5, 2023, the Auburn City Council voted to take the next step in building a new public safety facility in Auburn.
-Their action to place the project on the November 2023 ballot followed years of professional facility assessments and analysis, strategic planning, public safety building committee work, site evaluations, and numerous public meetings.
+On November 7, 2023, voters in Auburn voted in favor of taking the next step in building a new public safety facility in Auburn by approving bonding the construction of the facility.
+This vote followed years of professional facility assessments and analysis, strategic planning, public safety building committee work, site evaluations, and numerous public meetings.

 A LEGACY OF SERVICE